rkalaniNV/Automodel/docs/about/key-features.md

   - Optimal Throughput with Megatron-Core kernels and maximum MFU
   - Good Performance with Transformer-Engine integration, liger kernels, and PyTorch JIT
 * - **Scalability**
-  - Up to 1,000 GPUs with full 4-D parallelism (TP, PP, CP, EP)
+  - Up to 1,000 GPUs with 3-D+ strategies (DP, TP, CP)
   - Comparable scalability using PyTorch native TP, CP, and FSDP2 at slightly reduced training throughput
 * - **Inference Path**
-  - Export to TensorRT-LLM, vLLM, or directly to NVIDIA NIM
+  - Export to vLLM (TensorRT-LLM/NIM paths may require additional tooling)
   - Export to vLLM
 ```